KARAN-D05/Artificial-Neuron/README.md

 ## 🛠️ Current Development
 - [MCP-Neuron_v0](MCP-Neuron_v0): A 2-input computational model of a neuron capable of implementing AND and OR Logic.
-- [MCP-Neuron_v1](MCP-Neuron_v1): A 2-input computational model of a neuron with inhibitory weights capable of implementing NOT Logic.
+- [MCP-Neuron_v1](MCP-Neuron_v1): A 2-input computational model of a neuron with inhibitory weights implementing NOT Logic.

 <p align="center">
   <img src="MCP-Neuron_v0/images/Block-diagram.png" width="2500"